Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 [II.5] Rozhovořil se o poměru důstojníků k mužstvu, mužstva k šaržím, o přebíhání na frontách k nepříteli a o politických událostech a o tom, že 50 procent českých vojáků je „politisch verdächtig“. „Jawohl, meine Herren, der Kramarsch, Scheiner und Klófatsch.“ Většina důstojníků si přitom myslela, kdy už přestane dědek cancat, ale plukovník Schröder žvanil dál o nových úkolech nových maršbatalionů, o padlých důstojnících pluku, o zeppelinech, španělských jezdcích, o přísaze.

-Zeppelin is mentioned in a long speech by Oberst Schröder in the same breath as the tasks of march battalions, fallen officers, Spanish riders etc., albeit indirectly through the term "Zeppeliner" (air-ship).
+is mentioned indirectly through the term "Zeppeliner" (airship).
+This is in a long speech by Oberst Schröder in the same breath as as the tasks of march battalions, fallen officers, Spanish riders etc.

 Background